SEI-R-7-26/deployment_MERN/README.md

 This will create a heroku app for you.

-Next we'll add our mongo db connection string to heroku for our Atlas Daatabase:
+Next we'll add our mongo db connection string to heroku for our Atlas Database:

+**Replace `<your password>` and `<dbname>` with the user password for your database and database name respectively, remember these must be an exact match.**

 ```sh
 heroku config:set MONGODB_URI='mongodb+srv://<username>:<database_password>@<cluster>.i57hr.mongodb.net/<database_name>?retryWrites=true&w=majority'
 ```

-Replace `<your password>` and `<dbname>` with the user password for your database and database name respectively, remember these must be an exact match.

 Finally we'll add, commit and push our changes to heroku: